 5 Signs Of A Manipulative Person Or Manipulative Relationship

-Have you ever felt as though someone is taking advantage of you, or they are using you for their gain?
+Have you ever felt as though someone is taking advantage of you in a manipulative way, using you for their gain?
 Maybe they only get in touch when they need something from you, or they use their power to exploit you.
 You might feel as though your friends are manipulating you, or that you are in a manipulative relationship.
 If you find yourself agreeing with this, or maybe you are not entirely sure and can’t quite work out if they are manipulating you, then this article should be able to help you.

 I am here to let you know some telltale signs on how to know if someone is manipulating you.
 But first, let’s take a look at what causes someone to be manipulative.